hammerheim-game/hammerheim-rules/7-hammerheim-mods.md

 - In the Monster Hunt scenario the winning player can forgo their rolls to instead gain a magic item of up to 50pts for lesser creatures, 100pts for greater creatures.
 - Only things that roll a normal 'to hit' dice can critical hit.
-- Fliers, Cavalry, and Chariots treat any terrain that is neither street level or a boardwalk as dangerous terrain.
+- Fliers, Cavalry, and Chariots treat any terrain features (buildings, rubble, boardwalks etc) as Dangerous Terrain.
+Cavalry can use stairs without having to roll.
 - Infantry Characters may ride in chariots if they learn the Ride Chariot skill, even if they cannot normally do so.
 - Siege Weapons (not magic vortexes or grenades) that score a direct hit on a building may attempt to wound the building on T10.
 If a successful wound is caused everybody in the building must roll as if suffering the 'Collapsing Building' random happening.
 The building will not be removed from play however.
 - New Common Skill: Magic Item.
 Character may equip up to 25pts of Magic Items.
 May be stacked up to 4 times.